samuelsmal/samuelsmal.github.io/collections/_collections/principles.md

 - Ownership is important, but don't get attached to your stuff.
 - Take breaks and think it through.
 - Expand your horizon, read papers and books, discuss, go to conferences, mingle.
+- Have some beauty in your life and in what you are doing.
+- Defining some goals and values is a great way to gain clarity.

 ## Interaction